Table of Contents

 • Developing and tracking client proposals

-• Assist with compiling a portfolio of your work.
+• Assisting with compiling a portfolio of your work.

-• Help manage time and money to budget
+• Helping manage time and money to budget

-• Research fabrics, floor and wall covering, antiques, and accessories
+• Researching fabrics, floor, and wall covering, antiques, and accessories

 • And more!